Euthyphro dilemma: Criticisms

-Solution: Restricted divine command theory
+Response: Restricted divine command theory

 One common response to the Euthyphro dilemma centers on a distinction between value and obligation.
 Obligation, which concerns rightness and wrongness (or what is required, forbidden, or permissible), is given a voluntarist treatment.
 But value, which concerns goodness and badness, is treated as independent of divine commands.
 The result is a restricted divine command theory that applies only to a specific region of morality: the deontic region of obligation.
 This response is found in Francisco Suárez's discussion of natural law and voluntarism in De legibus and has been prominent in contemporary philosophy of religion, appearing in the work of Robert M. Adams, Philip L. Quinn, and William P. Alston.

 A significant attraction of such a view is that, since it allows for a non-voluntarist treatment of goodness and badness, and therefore of God's own moral attributes, some of the aforementioned problems with voluntarism can perhaps be answered.
 God's commands are not arbitrary: there are reasons which guide his commands based ultimately on this goodness and badness.
 God could not issue horrible commands: God's own essential goodness or loving character would keep him from issuing any unsuitable commands.
 Our obligation to obey God's commands does not result in circular reasoning; it might instead be based on a gratitude whose appropriateness is itself independent of divine commands.
-These proposed solutions are controversial, and some steer the view back into problems associated with the first horn.
+These proposed responses are controversial, and some steer the view back into problems associated with the first horn.